Free Insulation and Boiler Grants

 If you’re really worried about getting chilly, switch the timer on a little bit earlier, so the house will be nice and toasty when needed but you’re not pumping out energy all day.

-Most heat, 35% in fact, is lost through external walls.
+Most heat, on average 35% in fact, is lost through external walls.
 Radiator reflector panels bounce heat back into the room rather than let it pass through external walls.
 The Energy Saving Trust says homes with uninsulated walls will get the most benefit.

 For more tips, join the Old Style forum board's Prepare for winter thread.
 Also see the Great Energy-Saving Hunt and our Energy Mythbusting guide.
 If you use heating oil to heat your home, you can save, too - follow the simple steps in Cheap Heating Oil.

 3. See if a smart thermostat can save you

 Smart thermostats can also help some save on their energy bills.
 These gadgets give you greater control over your home's heating, letting you adjust it on the move via a mobile app or online, and set more complicated heating schedules than your traditional thermostat.

 They can be pricey though, so see the Smart Thermostats guide to check if they're right for you.

 4. Don't assume dual fuel is always cheapest